gkrishnans/aws-automation/README.md

-# Peform the same Task that you have done with Assignment 9 using AWS CodeBuild and CodePipeline.
-Whenever there is a merge to master branch the pipeline should get triggered automatically and the container should built and stored in ECR
+# _To peform the same Task that you have done with Assignment 9 using AWS CodeBuild and CodePipeline.
+Whenever there is a merge to master branch the pipeline should get triggered automatically and the container should built and stored in ECR_

-# keynotes
+# Keynotes

 _policy:_ Attach policy **AmazonElasticContainerRegistryPublicFullAccess** policy to codebuild-service-role</br>